MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-onprem.md

 To activate each Fortigate NVA will require a valid license file from Fortinet.
 The NVAs will **not** function until you have activated each NVA.
 For more information how to get a license file and steps to activate the NVA, see the Forinet Document Library article [Registering and downloading your license](https://docs2.fortinet.com/vm/azure/fortigate/6.2/azure-cookbook/6.2.0/19071/registering-and-downloading-your-license).

-Once you have activated the NVAs, create an IPSec VPN tunnel on the NVA.
+Once you've activated the NVAs, create an IPSec VPN tunnel on the NVA.

 1. Open the Azure Stack user portal.